zevv/npeg/README.md

 Here are some things I'd like to have implemented one day.
 Some are hard and require me to better understand what I'm doing first.
 In no particular order:

+- Design and implement a proper API for code block captures.
+The current API feels fragile and fragmented (`capture[], $1/$2, fail(), validate()`), and does not offer solid primitives to make custom match functions yet, something better should be in place before NPeg goes v1.0.

 - Left recursion: There are known methods to allow PEGs to handle limited left recursion.
 I don't have a good understanding of these algorithms yet, I'll